-“For this project, we wanted to co-design a vibrant space with the architect which preserves the heritage and identity of the site - notably the ramps, vaulted ceilings and floors - and the structure of the building.
-We also wanted to open up the site, bring in light for user comfort, introduce greenery into a very builtup quarter as well as blur the lines between interior and exterior spaces.”
+The ambition of this project was to co-design with the architect a living place which preserves the heritage and identity of the site - in particular, the ramps, vaults, floors - and the structure of the building.
+It was also necessary to open up the site, to bring in light for the comfort of users, to bring vegetation into a very mineral area, and to create a porosity between the interior and exterior spaces.

 A connection with the past